Measuring Turbidity of Water to Determine Water Quality using Arduino and Turbidity Sensor

 Interfacing Turbidity Sensor with Arduino

 The plan is to display the turbidity values from 0 to 100.
-That is the meter should display 0 for pure liquid and 100 for highly turbid ones.
-This Arduino code is also very simple and the complete code can be found at the bottom of this page.
+That is, the meter should display 0 for pure liquid and 100 for highly turbid ones.
+This Arduino code is also very simple, and the complete code can be found at the bottom of this page.

 #include <LiquidCrystal_I2C.h>

-Then I set integer for sensor input.
+Then I set an integer for sensor input.

 int sensorPin = A0;